mark1russell7/ts-base/README.md

 ## Manual setup

-If you prefer not to use the CLI, just create a `tsconfig.json`:
+If you prefer not to use the CLI, create a `tsconfig.json`:

 ```json
 {